miroslawstaron/cybersecurity_pattern_analysis_system/readme.md

 * parse_arguments.py - module to parse the arguments from the command line
 * print_header.py - module to print the header and footer of the program
 * setup_dirs.py - module that sets up the directories for the product

+## Ways to execute
+There are three ways to use it:

+1. python main.py + the parameters above
+2. As a web app - python app.py - send JSON strings there.
+The endpoint "/" on port 5000 provides an instruction how to use it
+3. As a docker container - pull it from hub.docker.com: miroslawstaron/ccsat

 ## Authors
 Miroslaw Staron, [email](mailto:miroslaw.staron@gu.se)